 Haiti Below the Surface: Challenge and Opportunity: Recorded July 12, 2021.
 Recent turmoil in Haiti and a late outbreak of COVID-19 have drawn attention to the failings of the political system and international involvement, but have overshadowed many other aspects of society in need of attention, including the economy, environment, humanitarian concerns, and human security.
 Panelists will discuss the most pressing challenges in Haiti today and how civil society, the government, religious communities can address them.
 This program was hosted by The Episcopal Church Office of Government Relations and the Haiti Advocacy Working Group.
 Watch here.

-Impacts of Climate-Induced Migration: An Anglican Perspective This event is hosted by The Episcopal Church Office of Government Relations and Anglican Working Group on Migration.
+Impacts of Climate-Induced Migration: An Anglican Perspective Recorded July 1, 2021.
+This event was hosted by The Episcopal Church Office of Government Relations and Anglican Working Group on Migration.
 Join us to explore how Anglicans around the world can address the climate crisis, support and care for migrants, and protect those most at risk in a changing climate.
 Watch here.

-The Middle East in Transition, and the Future and Role of its Christians: Part of the United Church of Christ’s “Wednesdays with the World” webinar series, this program focused on how the countries of the Middle East region continue to experience major social, political, and economic shifts with uncertain outcomes.
+The Middle East in Transition, and the Future and Role of its Christians Recorded May 13, 2021.
+Part of the United Church of Christ’s “Wednesdays with the World” webinar series, this program focused on how the countries of the Middle East region continue to experience major social, political, and economic shifts with uncertain outcomes.
 Watch here.

-Gerrymandering and Redistricting in a Faithful Democracy: Join the CEEP Network and The Episcopal Church Office of Government Relations for this digital workshop to understand what redistricting is, why it is important, and how you and your congregations can be informed and engaged not just to combat partisan gerrymandering, but to help shape our voting districts in ways that improve fair representation in our government.
+Gerrymandering and Redistricting in a Faithful Democracy Recorded May 4, 2021.
+Join the CEEP Network and The Episcopal Church Office of Government Relations for this digital workshop to understand what redistricting is, why it is important, and how you and your congregations can be informed and engaged not just to combat partisan gerrymandering, but to help shape our voting districts in ways that improve fair representation in our government.
 Watch here.

-Global Vaccine Access: Ensuring Equity for all God’s Children: Failing to efficiently and thoroughly vaccinate people in every country – regardless of income – raises the risk for variants of the virus that could potentially expose all of us, and continue to kill thousands of people.
-How can we ensure that all people have access to the vaccine, and not just those in rich countries?
+Global Vaccine Access: Ensuring Equity for all God’s Children Recorded April 14th.
+Failing to efficiently and thoroughly vaccinate people in every country – regardless of income – raises the risk for variants of the virus that could potentially expose all of us, and continue to kill thousands of people.
+How can we ensure that all people have access to the vaccine and not just those in rich countries?
 Hear from the Office of Government Relations and our Anglican Communion partners about global perspectives on this important question.
-Program aired April 14th.
 Watch here.

-Is the Biden Administration Turning a Page on Humanitarian Protection for Immigrants: Join Episcopal Migration Ministries and the Office of Government Relations to learn more about the current state of humanitarian protection and ways the Episcopal Church can engage on these issues.
+Is the Biden Administration Turning a Page on Humanitarian Protection for Immigrants?
+Recorded April 2021.
+Join Episcopal Migration Ministries and the Office of Government Relations to learn more about the current state of humanitarian protection and ways the Episcopal Church can engage on these issues.
 Watch here.

-Voting Rights for a Faithful Democracy: Join the CEEP Network and The Episcopal Church Office of Government Relations for this digital workshop on protecting and guaranteeing voting rights.
+Voting Rights for a Faithful Democracy Recorded April 13, 2021.
+Join the CEEP Network and The Episcopal Church Office of Government Relations for this digital workshop on protecting and guaranteeing voting rights.
 Watch here.

-Ferguson Revisited: Church leaders and participants from the Episcopal Church’s pilgrimage to Ferguson, Missouri, discuss lessons learned about being Church since the Ferguson Uprising and how we keep moving forward with reimagining our communities – both in the Church and society.
+Ferguson Revisited Recorded February 22, 2021.
+Church leaders and participants from the Episcopal Church’s pilgrimage to Ferguson, Missouri, discuss lessons learned about being Church since the Ferguson Uprising and how we keep moving forward with reimagining our communities – both in the Church and society.
 Watch here.

-Mr. Biden Goes to Washington: What a New Administration Means for the Church: A webinar from The CEEP Network, here.
+Mr. Biden Goes to Washington: What a New Administration Means for the Church Recorded January 12, 2021.
+A webinar from The CEEP Network.
+Watch here.

-Presiding Bishop Curry on Healing Our National Divides: Bishop Curry joined Russel Moore of the Southern Baptist Convention’s Ethics and Religious Liberty Commission in a conversation moderated by Krista Tippett from the podcast On Being.
-You can watch the recording of the event, which was hosted by the Washington National Cathedral and the National Institute for Civil Discourse, here.
+Presiding Bishop Curry on Healing Our National Divides Recorded November 20, 2020.
+Bishop Curry joined Russel Moore of the Southern Baptist Convention’s Ethics and Religious Liberty Commission in a conversation moderated by Krista Tippett from the podcast On Being.
+You can watch the recording of the event, which was hosted by the Washington National Cathedral and the National Institute for Civil Discourse, Watch here.

 YOUR BALLOT, YOUR VOICE: Faith & Politics: Hosted by VoteAmerica, our director Rebecca Linder Blachly will speak on this election cycle.
 The event convenes individuals and organizations to continue the voter conversation to include a discussion of faith & politics.
 Answering whether it is possible to reconcile faith & politics and whether the divide is about faith or politics and where the bridge is between the two.
 Watch here.